On this page

 : A string included in the returned ID token.
 Use it to associate a client session with an ID token and to mitigate replay attacks.
 This can be set to any value.

-For a full explanation of all of these parameters, see: /authorize Request parameters.
+For a full explanation of all of these parameters, see: /authorize request parameters (opens new window).

 An example of a complete URL looks like this: